 Simply taking the ribs out of the package and throwing them on the grill won't produce a lot of flavor, especially if the rib membrane is left on.
-Now some people say that if you are grilling the ribs you don't need to remove the membrane.
-To be honest, we don't agree.
+Some people say that if you are grilling the ribs, you don't need to remove the membrane, but we don't agree.
 The membrane (the thin skin on the bone side of the rack) is a tough barrier that needs to go.
 By removing the membrane, your ribs will be more tender and you will be able to get more flavor into the meat.

 Start with a clean charcoal grill.
 Remove the cooking grate and start the charcoal.
-We're using... a charcoal chimney which will light the perfect amount of charcoal.
-You will need enough charcoal to cover half the coal grate, about three layers thick (that's three layers of charcoal).
+We're using a charcoal chimney which will light the perfect amount of charcoal.
+You will need enough charcoal to cover half the coal grate with three layers of charcoal.